This guide contains affiliate links. As an Amazon Associate we earn from qualifying purchases — at no extra cost to you.

 If you’re an adult taking on steep routes with big elevation swings, the 100 percent Carbon Fiber Trekking Poles are my go-to.
 They offer strength without the weight penalty and quick-flip locks that don’t slip under pressure, even when you’re leaning hard on uneven terrain.
 For families with younger hikers, Kids Hiking Poles are sized and weighted so kids actually use them instead of complaining.
 They have the same flip-lock reliability but shorter collapsed length and lighter swing weight.

 Waterproof merino wool-lined socks are a game-changer in wet conditions.
 They keep your feet warm even when soaked and reduce blister friction on long, muddy trails, which the Gorge delivers in spades most of the year.
 I always pack two pairs of waterproof socks, wearing one and keeping a dry pair in a sealed bag for the car ride home.
-Nothing ruins a great hike like driving a hour in cold, wet socks.
+Nothing ruins a great hike like driving an hour in cold, wet socks.

 The combination of stable footing from poles and dry, comfortable feet from good socks turns a tough day on the trail into a manageable, even enjoyable one.
 Your knees and toes will thank you.